 Here’s one of my favourite validation dinners with Eleanor Smith.
 And, Alpay did have the challenge of having to produce special menus.

 I still believe La Belle Assiette offers an excellent way to entertain at home.
-For around £40 a person – less than the cost of a restaurant meal – you get excellent quality food in the comfort of your own house.
+For around £40 a person – less than the cost of a restaurant meal – you get excellent quality food in the comfort of your own house and a London top private chef catering for your every need.
 And, because you provide your own wine and spirits, the final bill should be considerably lower than your share of a restaurant meal.
 For the lazy hostess like me, it’s the perfect solution.
 You can pick your cuisine – and you can pick your price point.

 So why not treat yourself or a friend for that special occasion.
 Check out the La Belle Assiette website for more information